tobek/laminae/notes.md

 lightning -> metal? metal wire/strands?
 steam -> rust and/or ground glass

-### Think about for each
+### Think about for each/Procedure

+- What's the point?
+- Research
 - Search trinym, as well as YXX, XYX, and XXY
-- What's the point?
+- Read through foci and everything, list candidates
 - Environment
     + Landscape
     + Seasonality